 Yes, that’s over 150.

 One year my son, then 12, ate his way around the entire table that holds pieces of each variety.
 I think the most I have tasted at one time was 50; it was wonderful to taste the differences in each one.
 Some so sweet, some slightly sour, acid levels are different as well.
 Amazing.
 Now I grow at least 12 different varieties in my own backyard each summer.
 Yellow, red, orange, green, black…

 I love their cookbook, The Heirloom Tomato Cookbook.
 So many different ideas to use tomatoes.

 In today’s world, it’s pretty easy to find a variety of colors and types of heirloom tomatoes in most all grocery stores and for sure in Farmer’s markets.
 When buying tomatoes, look for ones that are firm but not hard to the touch, with vibrant color, and no bruises or soft spots.

 Did you know that you should never store tomatoes in the refrigerator?
 It’s too cold and makes them mealy.
 Always store them on the countertop, away from the sun, stem side down.
 And give them some breathing room, they don’t like being crowded.

 Because a Classic Caprese Salad is so simple, the ingredients become super important.
 You want to use only ripe tomatoes, in the summer season when tomatoes are growing either in your garden, or you can get them at a Farmer’s Market, or you KNOW the Heirloom tomato in your local grocery store is from a local source.

 That’s it.
-That’s the best way to enjoy this deliciously simple tomato/mozzarella/basil/olive oil salad.
+That’s the best way to enjoy this deliciously simple Caprese Salad made with tomato/mozzarella/basil/olive oil.